mzshieh/kotlin24fall/README.md

 ## Grading Policy

 +   Pass: Being able to program
-+   Failure: Not being able to program
++   Fail: Not being able to program